John Blissard: Mathematical work

 In 1861, Blissard published "Theory of generic equations" describing a system that allows certain sequences of numbers, b_{0}, b_{1}, b_{2}, …, to be manipulated algebraically as powers, b^{0}, b^{1}, b^{2}, …, so as to produce valid formulas.
 The Bernoulli numbers are a prime example of such a sequence.
 Blissard called his system "representative notation"; it is often referred to as "Blissard's symbolic method", but is most often called "umbral calculus", a term coined by J. J. Sylvester.

 Blissard published nine additional papers in The Quarterly Journal of Pure and Applied Mathematics, many of them applying the representative notation and developing it further.
 He also regularly contributed problems and solutions to the Educational Times, some of which made use of representative notation.
 He also published two papers in The Oxford, Cambridge, and Dublin Messenger of Mathematics.

 The number theorist Édouard Lucas rediscovered Blissard's ideas, publishing fifteen years later.

 E. T. Bell argues that, although related notational devices due to mathematicians such as Leibniz, Aronhold, and Cayley, which show up in the theory of finite differences, in invariant theory, and in the theory of determinants, share a common mathematical foundation with Blissard's symbolic notation, this was only appreciated in retrospect by Neikirk.
-The method came to be widely applied in combinatorics, particularly in the book of Riordan, but its foundations were regarded as suspect by many mathematicians.
-Starting in the 1970s, Rota and coauthors undertook a system investigations of the foundations of the theory, a development that continues to this day.
+The method came to be widely applied in combinatorics, particularly in the book of John Riordan, but its foundations were regarded as suspect by many mathematicians.
+Starting in the 1970s, Gian-Carlo Rota and coauthors undertook a systematic investigation of the foundations of the theory, a development that continues to this day.

 Family

 Martha and John Blissard had twelve children.
 John Blissard's obituary records that, "Three of the youngest children died some years ago from fever within a week, and two of them were buried on the same day.
 The remainder of his family survive…."
 Census records, however, show seven children living in the household.
 Much of Blissard's family was involved with the Church.
 Blissard's eldest child, Mary Lewis (1827–1872), married Philip A. Longmore, who served as vicar of Hermitage, which had been split off from Hampstead Norris parish during the tenure of Blissard's predecessor.
-Blissard's two surviving sons John Charles (1835–1904) and William (1836–1918) both studied at Cambridge, both taught mathematics for a time, (John Charles at the Cheam School, William at the Sedbergh School and King's School, Canterbury), and both became clergyman.
+Blissard's two surviving sons John Charles (1835–1904) and William (1836–1918) both studied at Cambridge, both taught mathematics for a time, (John Charles at the Cheam School, William at Sedbergh School and King's School, Canterbury), and both became clergyman.
 For many decades, John Charles held the incumbency at St Augustine's Church, Edgbaston in Birmingham.
 William was vicar of Seasalter, and then rector at Bishopsbourne.
 He was known for his books of social criticism, including The Ethic of Usury and Interest and The Economic Anti-Christ: A Study in Social Polity.